awsdocs/amazon-athena-user-guide/doc_source/partition-projection-supported-types.md

 | projection\.columnName\.type | `enum` | Required\.
 The projection type to use for column columnName\.
 The value must be enum \(case insensitive\) to signal the use of the enum type\.
 Leading and trailing white space is allowed\. |
 | projection\.columnName\.values | `A,B,C,D,E,F,G,Unknown` | Required\.
 A comma\-separated list of enumerated partition values for column columnName\.
 Any white space is considered part of an enum value\. |

+**Note**
+As a best practice we recommend limiting the use of `enum` based partition projections to a few dozen or less\.
+Although there is no specific limit for `enum` projections, the total size of your table’s metadata cannot exceed the AWS Glue limit of about 1MB when gzip compressed\.
+Note that this limit is shared across key parts of your table like column names, location, storage format, and others\.
+If you find yourself using more than a few dozen unique IDs in your `enum` projection, consider an alternative approach such as bucketing into a smaller number of unique values in a surrogate field\.
+By trading off cardinality, you can control the number of unique values in your `enum` field\.

 ## Integer Type<a name="partition-projection-integer-type"></a>

 Use the integer type for partition columns whose possible values are interpretable as integers within a defined range\.
 Projected integer columns are currently limited to the range of a Java signed long \(\-263 to 263\-1 inclusive\)\.